Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/03-french-bulldog-health-issues.md

 - Probiotics may help
 Browse [sensitive stomach dog food on Amazon](https://www.amazon.com/s?k=sensitive+stomach+dog+food)
 ### Flatulence
-Let's be honest—Frenchies are gassy!
+Let's be honestFrenchies are gassy!
 This is normal but can be managed:
 **Tips**:
 - Slow feeders to prevent gulping
 - High-quality, easily digestible food